 Under our current BPA contract, we receive energy through a hybrid Slice/Block product.
 In the "Slice" part of the contract, we receive approximately 3% of the wholesale power that BPA produces, an amount that varies by year and by season depending on streamflow conditions.
 In the "Block" part of the contract, we are guaranteed a certain constant amount of energy every month that does not change with streamflow conditions.
-About half of the firm power we receive from BPA comes from the Slice portion of the contract and half comes from the Block portion in an average year.
+About half of the firm power we receive from BPA comes from the Slice portion of the contract and half comes from the Block portion.
+Our 2022 IRP models the same products as the 2020 IRP: the Slice/Block product that we currently purchase and the Block with Shaping Capacity product.